elias89/elias89/README.md

 - User interfaces.
 - Be technologically organic.

-Since you have took some time to read this, I want to give you some tips you might like:
+Since you have spent some time reading this, I want to give you some tips you might like:

 - [Brave](https://brave.com/): A secure and private browser.
 - [VSCodium](https://vscodium.com/): If you don't want to be tracked by Mi---soft and all their telemetry layer and if you respect your own privacy you can use VSCodium which is the project in which VSCode is based on and is open source & free.